If You Have One Hour:

 If You Have Half a Day:

-Start your day at the visitor center, watching the film and seeing the exhibits, then take the 3.2-mile self-guided driving tour around the site to experience the Manzanar landscape.
+Start your day at the visitor center seeing the exhibits, then take the 3.2-mile self-guided driving tour around the site to experience the Manzanar landscape.
 Make your first stop the buildings and exhibits of Block 14.
 Drive or bike the remaining loop to see Merritt Park, the cemetery monument, and more.
 Ask for a map at the visitor center.

 If You Have a Day or More: